Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 ```

 <!--
-The goal is to increase flexibility and re-usability.
+- Increase flexibility and re-usability.
+- Locally declared, created, destroyed
+- Use singleton in C++, but expose it as an instantiated type
 -->

 ---